hstsethi/anonymize-initials/README.md

 B: W
 ```

-Now we can simply subsistute them with `tr`, as it will be most efficent.
+Now we can simply subsistute them with `tr`, as it will be most efficent, even more than sed.
 Additionally, the result YAML be converted to JSON, encrypted with GPG.

+Another way would be to create a dictionary of the results.
+Then pass that to replace function, however that would be less efficient and can cause collisions of values, not of keys, as dictionary doesn't allow duplicate keys.